ShariPM46/ShariPM46/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently collaborating on redesigning the curriculum for the Master of Science in Software Engineering
+### 🔭 I’m currently collaborating on redesigning the curriculum for the Master of Science in Software Engineering
-- 🌱 I’m currently learning new program languages
+### 🌱 I’m currently learning new program languages

-- 💬 Ask me about gettiing a Master's degree - is is worth it (YES!)
+### 💬 Ask me about getting a Master's degree - is is worth it?
+YES!

 -->